lukaszgryglicki/jpegbw/README.md

 - `make && make install`.
 - If you don't have tools required for `make check` do `sudo ./deps.sh`.
 - If you still have any issues with additional check, compile binaries directly: `make jpegbw libjpegbw.so libbyname.so`.
+- You can build debug binaries by using conditional compilation (`gengo` + `gen.sh` tools).
+- Those tools are specially written to allow no additional overhead on non-debug binaries.

 # install